cygnus-technology/reach-c-stack/docs/__source/programmers_guide/Introduction.md

 * A "third_party" folder contains utilities from the open source web.
 * The reach-c-stack defines the “weak” functions that the app must implement.
 * It includes a logging function which relies on printf().
-* A "docs" directory includes a web page which includes Doxygen generated API references.
+* A "docs" directory includes the source for a web page which includes Doxygen generated API references.
+This is accessible on the github site.
 * reach.pb.c and reach.pb.h are generated off of reach.proto.
 The protobuf source file is available on the Cygnus github site in the public reach-protobuf repository.

-### Application Structure
+## Application Structure

 The Reach embedded system demonstrated here is written in C specifically to remain attractive to very small and simple embedded systems.
 A number of design decisions follow from this.